LispEngineer/aiband/README.md

 # Next Steps

-1. Make player icon animated?
-2. Have a text box that gives information on whatever is under the mouse pointer?
+1. Have a text box that gives information on whatever is under the mouse pointer?

 # Unity Configuration